oraclechinaappdev/CloudNative_Mobile/Integrations/short/303-IntegrationsLab.md

 ![](images/303/08.integration.if.png)

 22. The **Accept Offer** page is shown.
 Notice a logic decision `lower-case(accepted) = "true"` has been provided in the text area and there is a green tick radio button next to `accepted` field under **Source** on the left.
-This function evaluates to return true or false based on the lower case string value of `accepted`.
+This function evaluates to return result true or false based on the lower case string value of `accepted`, in which the result is used to determine how message flow towards **IF** or **ELSE** path.
 On review done, click `Close` at top right corner.

 ![](images/303/08.integration.logic.png)